6.6. Natural Language Processing#

 !pip install newspaper3k nltk

-If you want to quickly extract meaningful information from an article in a few lines of code, try newspaper3k.
+To quickly extract meaningful information from an article in a few lines of code, use newspaper3k.

 from newspaper import Article